ParrotSec/documentation/docs/library/compile-custom-k.md

-# Recompile the ParrotsSec kernel
+# Recompile the ParrotSec kernel

 ##  Why compile the kernel